Visiting at HPFT sites

 Guidance for people going on leave or being discharged from wards - Updated July 2021

 Further support and information

-In the event you urgently need mental health support you should contact services in the following way click here
+In the event that you urgently need mental health support, contact services using the information here

 For further information, support and guidance about COVID-19 please click here

 Our website is being updated regularly to keep you informed of any further service changes and available support/guidance.